Saworoide

 Saworoide is a 1999 Nigerian political drama film, produced and directed by Tunde Kelani.
 It stars Kola Oyewo, Bukky Wright, Lere Paimo, Larinde Akinleye, Peter Fatomilola, Kunle Bamtefa, Adebayo Faleti, Kayode Olaiya and Doyin Hassan.

 Saworoide depicts the setting of an old Yoruba norm in the town of Jogbo where a person can not be crowned king without a ritual which involves the playing of saworoide (English: brass bell talking drum).
-It was listed as one of the 10 best selling Yoruba movies.
+It was listed as one of the 10 best-selling Yoruba movies.

 Plot

-Opens in an ancient time in the town of Jogbo.
+In an ancient time in the town of Jogbo.
 The priest tells the king that there will be a pact between the citizens of Jogbo and their kings, using a brass bell in the ritual process, and that the ritual process would also be carried out of succeeding Kings.

-A new king, Lapite (Kola Oyewo) has just been elected in Jogbo; there's been a long-standing saying that kings of Jogbo don't get to be influential and wealthy as kings of other territories.
-Lapite finds out from his friend and Chief, Balogun (Lere Paimo) that it is due to the old tradition of rituals made to kings, and as a result Lapite cheats the process.
+A new king, Lapite has just been elected in Jogbo; there's been a long-standing saying that kings of Jogbo don't get to be influential and wealthy as kings of other territories.
+Lapite finds out from his friend and Chief, Balogun that it is due to the old tradition of rituals made to kings, and as a result Lapite cheats the process.
 Balogun however later learns from the same elderly man who told him, that anyone who cheats the process faces the consequences of sharing his kingship with someone else, and that if he ever listens to the Saworoide (brass bell) being played, he would die of headache.
-Lapite as a result sends assassins to kill the family of Adebomi, who he considers to be threat (but they however didn't kill their kid), and also orders the capture of the custodian of Saworoide, Ayangalu (Ayantunji Amoo), along with his drum.
+Lapite as a result sends assassins to kill the family of Adebomi, whom he considers to be threat (but they however didn't kill their kid), and also orders the capture of the custodian of Saworoide, Ayangalu, along with his drum.
 Ayangalu is however tipped off by one of the chiefs and he escapes together with Adeboro's son, leaving behind Saworoide to be captured.

-The new king takes another wife, Tinuola (Bukky Wright), who's already pregnant for her lover, but has been advised to keep it a secret so as not to lose the life changing opportunity of being a queen.
+The new king takes another wife, Tinuola, who's already pregnant for her lover, but has been advised to keep it a secret so as not to lose the life changing opportunity of being a queen.
 Lapite connives with modern investors to start mass exploration of the town's resources, particularly logging, and nonchalantly destroying people's crops in the process.
 The Chiefs and King start to live a life of opulence, silencing the press by all means.
 Lapite also refuses to listen to the citizens of Jogbo who constantly stage protests against the goings on.
 As a result, militancy arises amongst the farm owners and they start to attack the workers on their farms, which led to the workers going on strike.